 When you recover an instance, by default you recover it with all its configuration, tags, and data, as they were at the time of the backup.
 However, you can change any of these elements if you wish.
 You can change instance type, placement, architecture, user data, etc. You can also choose how to recover the system itself.
 For Linux EBS-based instances, if you have a snapshot of the boot device, you will, by default, use this snapshot to create the boot device of the new instance.
 You can, however, choose to create the new instance from an image: its original image, or a different one.
-For instance-store-based or Windows instances, you will only have the image option.
+For instance-store-based, you will only have the image option.
 This means you can't use the snapshot of the instance's root device to launch a new instance.
-For EBS-based Windows Servers, there is a workaround that allows you to recover a Windows instance's root device from snapshot (see 9.2.4).
+For EBS-based Windows Servers, there is a limitation in AWS, prohibiting launching a new instance from a snapshot (as opposed to from an AMI).
+CPM knows how to overcome this limitation.
+You can recover an instance from a snapshot, but you also need an AMI for the recovery process.
+By default, CPM will create an initial AMI for any Windows instance it backs up.
+By default it will use that AMI for the recovery process, so typically you don't need to change anything to recover a Windows instance.